 The anatomy of a user story

 The final part is the acceptance criteria.
-It’s a must-have ingredient of each user story, which is written from the product’s point of view.
+It’s a must-have ingredient of each user story, written from the product’s point of view.
 Acceptance criteria is a so-called checklist that determines whether all the parameters are completed and working.
-Before the developers mark the user story as “done”, they have to make sure that what has been written in the user story works as planned and tested.
-Acceptance criteria is an important part of the entire development process as it helps to clarify what the team should build before they start to work as well as ensure that everyone is on the same page regarding the problem/solution of the product.
+Before the developers mark the user story as “done,” they have to make sure that what has been written in the user story works as planned and tested.
+Acceptance criteria are an important part of the entire development process.
+It helps to clarify what the team should build before they start to work and ensure that everyone is on the same page regarding the problem/solution of the product.

 At CXDojo, when writing acceptance criteria, we adhere to the following rules: